syphen/ngx-daterangepicker-material/README.md

  Install the plugin from npm:

- `npm install ngx-daterangepicker-material --save` .
+ `npm install ngx-daterangepicker-material@1.0.0-material --save` .

  import **NgxDaterangepickerMd** in your module: